1. Home: Explore careers

 Day-to-day tasks

-• assess the effect of new rail links or roads
+• assess the impact of new road and rail links

-• plan for houses and renewable energy generation sites like wind farms
+• plan for housing, schools and energy generation sites, like wind farms

 • conserve old buildings and archaeological sites